raq929/sacred_harp_search_backend/README.md

 The other data issue that I have not yet dealt with is that of multiple names.
 Because the minutes are written by the secretary at each singing, Ben Sachs-Hamilton might be in the database as "Ben Sachs-Hamilton", "Ben Sachs Hamilton", "Benjamin Sachs-Hamilton", etc. I want to eventually have a table with all the possible spellings, and have those refer to a 'preferred spelling' table, which has one name for each person.
 However, determining which names were original and which were duplicates was beyond the scope of this project.

 ## Creating singings
 One of the features of this project is that admins can upload minutes (in the formats approved by parent organizations), and they will load into the database.
 This involved parsing multiple forms of data (csv, tab separated values) and creating new records in the database.
+Unfortunately, I somehow managed to lose some of my work on this feature, so it is not currently operational.

 ##What I learned
 - How to use CSV files and how to parse them (from a file, or from a string).